 Final Thoughts

-Personal loans for businesses in the Philippines require a well-written, concise, and complete business plan that covers all relevant information about your business.
-Now that you know the do's and don'ts of writing a business plan, take the time and effort to convince the bank that you’re worthy of a business loan through your well-thought out and flawlessly written business plan.
+Now that you know how to make a business plan, take the time and effort to convince the lender that you’re worthy of a business loan through your well-thought-out and flawlessly written proposal.
 Get started by checking a sample business plan for a small business provided above.

 Sources:

-- [1] Start and Grow Your Business (DTI website)
+- [1] Start and Grow Your Business (DTI)

 - [2] DTI Sample Business Plan Outline